rexerwang/requete/README.md

 - The calling order of middleware should follow the **Onion Model**. like [`Koa middleware`](https://github.com/koajs/koa/blob/master/docs/guide.md#writing-middleware).
+- **Throwing an exception in middleware will break the middleware execution chain.**
 - `next()` must be called asynchronously in middleware
 - `ctx` is the requete context object, type `IContext`. more information in [here](#response-typings).